 - Introduction to Animal and Poultry Sciences (Virginia Tech) – Co-Instructor, GTA, Guest Lecturer: Pet Food & companion animal nutritional issues

 - Graduate Teaching Workshop (Virginia Tech)- Guest Lecturer: Ethics in the Classroom

 - Poultry Feeding (Auburn University) – GTA

 - Animal Feeding and Nutrition – Undergraduate TA

 I have been involved in service related commitments to the university at all stages in my university experience.
 I have served as an undergraduate representative on departmental curriculum committees, and as a departmental representative on the graduate student senate at Auburn University.
 Currently, I am the Associate Chair for the Graduate Honor System at Virginia Tech.

 I believe that it is essential for graduate students to get involved in service while pursuing their degree as we are the future of the university and often overlooked.
 I have been a vocal advocate for graduate student involvement in departmental affairs and on university committees.
-To that end, I have been working with the Dairy, Animal and Poultry Science (DAPS) graduate student group at Virginia Tech to advocate for greater graduate student representation within the department.
+To that end, I have been working with the Dairy, Animal and Poultry Science (DAPS) graduate student association as the Vice President at Virginia Tech to advocate for greater graduate student representation within the department.